ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For the second image the model is relatively sure that this is a "Roundabout mandatory" sign but the image contains a "General caution" sign.
 ![alt text][image13]

-For the third image the model predicted four classes with more or less equal probabilities but none of them is correct.
+For the third image the model predicted two classes with more or less equal probabilities but none of them is correct.
 ![alt text][image14]

 For the fourth image the model correctly classified that it is "priority road" sign.